lexbor/docs/source/examples/styles/attribute_style.md

-# Parsing Inline CSS Styles: Example
+# Parsing Inline CSS Styles

 This article provides an in-depth explanation of an example program available in the file `lexbor/styles/attribute_style.c`, which demonstrates how to parse inline CSS styles within HTML elements using the `lexbor` library.
 The example focuses specifically on extracting and serializing the `width` and `height` CSS properties from a `<div>` element.
 This task involves HTML parsing, CSS preprocessing, and style extraction using various functions provided by `lexbor`.